Register at the link below for the upcoming STEP Virtual Transfer Visit Day!

 Click Here to Register

 Throughout the year, STEP hosts and participates in a variety of events that assist students before, during, and after their transition to CMU.
 All events are free of charge and full of useful information.
 Below are brief descriptions of STEP's four main types of events; more detailed information is available through the links to the right.

 STEP Event Descriptions:

-Community and Tribal College Visits take place every month on the campuses of our four partner institutions: Bay Mills Community College, Delta College, Lansing Community College, and Mid Michigan Community College.
+Community and Tribal College Visits take place every month on the campuses of our four partner institutions: Bay Mills Community College, Delta College, Lansing Community College, and Mid Michigan College.
 During these visits, a STEP representative holds an information table where students can ask questions, receive information on CMU's academic programs, and learn how to transfer to CMU.
-They also hosts a one-hour workshop that will help students to succeed at their current institutions and at CMU.
+They also host a one-hour workshop that will help students to succeed at their current institutions and at CMU.
 Some visits may also include college or involvement fairs hosted by the above institutions.

 Transfer Student Visit Days are hosted by Undergraduate Admissions every other month throughout the year.
 These visits serve as an opportunity for students who are currently attending community and tribal colleges to learn more about CMU's campus, find out how to transfer, connect with academic advisors from their college of choice, and enjoy lunch at one of CMU's outstanding residential restaurants free of charge.